 The red X is where our Airbnb was, the blue X is where you’ll find all the monkeys!
 They have changed the location of the actual park entrance in the past but currently (2017) it’s where the road ends by Hotel San Bada.

-If you’d like a guide for a national park, or you want to check out other activities for Manuel Antonio, check out the canopy tour and snorkeling tour from VIVAster!
+If you’d like a guide for a national park, or you want to check out other activities for Manuel Antonio, check out the huge variety of tours from Viator!

 Overall, we absolutely loved the time we spent in Manuel Antonio.
 It’s so picturesque, beautiful and riddled with wildlife!
 Not to mention it’s a foodie’s paradise!
 If you’re planning a trip to this wonderful country, Manuel Antonio is an absolute MUST!
 Now that you know where you’re headed, check out my list of Top 10 Items You MUST PACK For a Trip to Costa Rica!